dmauser/Lab/RS-ER-VPN-Gateway-Transit-AzFW/README.md

 ![Environment](./media/er-vpn-rs-azfw-lab.png)

+## Solution components

+The components that you can deployed are exactly what is shown above on the Architecture Diagram:

+1. **Azure Hub VNET** (10.0.100.0/24) and subnets (subnet1, RouteServerSubnet, GatewaySubnet, AzureFirewallSubnet)
+2. **Azure Spoke1** (10.0.101.0/24) and subnet1
+3. **Azure Spoke2** (10.0.102.0/24) and subnet1
+4. Emulated **On-premises** on Azure (192.168.100.0/24) and subnet1
+5. **VPN Gateways:** Azure-VPN-Gateway and Onprem-VPN-Gateway with VPN connection and BGP (Azure AS: 65515 and Onprem AS: 65100).
+Note: this solution uses BGP (dynamic routing), but transit with ARS is also possible when VPN Gateway uses static routing IPSec tunnels.
+Defined static over Local Network Gateway are also propagated via iBGP from VPN Gateway to Azure Route Server, and than propagated to ExpressRoute Gateway.
+6. **ExpressRoute Gateway:** Azure-ergw and connection to specified ExpressRoute ResourceID.
+7. **Azure Route Server** with *branch to branch enabled* to allow transit between ExpressRoute gateways and VPN Gateway.
+8. Virtual Machines provisioned: **Az-Hub-lxvm** (10.0.100.4), **Az-Spk1-lxvm** (10.0.101.4), **Az-Spk2-lxvm** (10.0.103.4) and **OnPrem-lxvm** (192.168.100.4).
+9. Azure Firewall **Az-Hub-azfw**

 ## Deploy this solution

 ### Step 1 - Deploy base environment using the following ARM template

+**Note**: if you have the already deployed from the LAB [Transit between ExpressRoute and Azure S2S VPN using Route Server](https://github.com/dmauser/Lab/tree/master/RS-ER-VPN-Gateway-Transit) you can skip this step.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmauser%2FLab%2Fmaster%2FRS-ER-VPN-Gateway-Transit%2Fazuredeploy.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fdmauser%2FLab%2Fmaster%2FRS-ER-VPN-Gateway-Transit%2Fazuredeploy.json)

 **Note:** The template provisioning takes approximately 40-50 minutes to complete.

 ### Step 2 - Deploy Azure Firewall and route tables (UDRs)

+The steps below are also available inside [deploy.azcli](https://github.com/dmauser/Lab/blob/master/RS-ER-VPN-Gateway-Transit-AzFW/deploy.azcli) script file inside this repo.

 ```bash
 # Install required CLI extension